hangjoni/nlp/README.md

 ## spaCy

 - a library for NER, dependency parsing, and pattern matching.
 - This is [good book](http://spacy.pythonhumanities.com/02_01_entityruler.html) with project example for spaCy.
-PROGRESS: chapter 7
+PROGRESS: done!

 ## gensim